-Pursuant to the authority granted and subject to the provisions thereof by Chapter 156, Sections 1, 2, 3, 3a, 4b, 4c, and 5, and 156-A of the N.H.R.S.S. as amended the following ordinance is hereby enacted by the voters of the Town of Brookline, New Hampshire in official Town Meeting convened.
+Pursuant to the authority granted and subject to the provisions thereof by Chapter 156, Sections 1, 2, 3, 3a, 4b, 4c, and 5, and 156-A of the N.H.R.S.S. as amended this following ordinance is hereby enacted by the voters of the Town of Brookline, New Hampshire in official Town Meeting convened.

-1. After passage of this ordinance any person intending to erect or make an alteration to a building shall, before doing so, obtain a building permit from the building inspector.
-Repairs, general upkeep and minor interior alterations of existing buildings shall be exempt from the provisions of this ordeinace.
+- 1. After passage of this ordinance any person intending to erect or make an alteration to a building shall, before doing so, obtain a permit from the building inspector.
+Repairs, general upkeep, and minor interior alterations of existing buildings shall be exempt from the provisions of this ordinance.
+Accessory buildings of 100 square feet or less shall not require a building permit but shall be required to meet all setback requirements. - 2.
 The building inspector shall be appointed by the Board of Selectmen to serve for a term of three years.
 He shall issue any and all building permits requested within fifteen days after receiving written application for such permit accompanied by a plan of the proposed building or alteration, provided such plans are in accordance with the provisions of this ordinance and the Zoning and Land Use Ordinance of the Town.
-Such permits shall expire and become invalid if construction has not been started within six months from the date of issuance.
-He shall also inspect the foundation, framing, plumbing and electrical wiring of the building during its construction for compliance with the terms of this ordinance and the Zoning and Land Use Ordinance and report any violation to the Board of Selectmen.

-3. The building permit fees are as follows:
+Such permits shall expire and become invalid if construction has not started within six months from the date of issuance.
+He shall also inspect the foundation, framing, plumbing and electrical wiring of the building during its construction for compliance with the terms of this ordinance and the Zoning and Land Use Ordinance and report any violation to the Board of Selectmen. - 3.
+The building permit fees are as follows: